 Protecting your sandbox from the elements will dramatically extend its life.
 Your cover is the first line of defense, so use it consistently to shield the frame and sand from harsh sun and soaking rain.
 If you have a wooden sandbox, check its finish each spring.
 You may need to reapply a coat of non-toxic, child-safe sealant or paint to prevent the wood from warping or rotting.
 One of the major benefits of using composite or metal materials is their durability.
 Frame It All’s composite sandboxes, for example, resist rot and decay without needing any seasonal sealing, making your maintenance routine that much simpler.

-Avoid Common Sandbox Mistakes
+Common Sandbox Mistakes (and How to Avoid Them)

 Building a sandbox is a rewarding project, but a few common missteps can turn your dream play area into a maintenance headache.
 By thinking ahead and avoiding these pitfalls, you can create a safe, durable, and fun space that your kids will enjoy for years.
 It all comes down to choosing the right materials, constructing it thoughtfully, and committing to a simple upkeep routine.
 Let’s walk through some of the most frequent mistakes so you can get your build right the first time.